-- the date and time of the tests - any observations such as evidence of an odour or sheen or indication of the presence of freephase hydrocarbons - the name and signature of the person who conducted the tests.
-For electronically stored records, the name of the person who conducted the tests will suffice.
+- the date and time of the tests - any observations such as evidence of an odour or sheen or indication of the presence of free-phase hydrocarbons - the name and signature of the person who conducted the tests.

-Sample recording sheets are provided in Appendix 3: Sample record sheets for groundwater monitoring.
-Copies of these records must be kept for at least seven years after the date the of the tests, in the fuel system operation plan.
+Sample record sheets are provided in Appendix 3: Sample record sheets for groundwater monitoring.
+Copies of these records must be kept for at least seven years after the date the tests are made, ideally in the fuel system operation plan.

-If it is determined that there are free-phase hydrocarbons in groundwater at the site, or it is likely that offsite migration of hydrocarbons is occurring or has occurred, the appropriate regulatory authority must be notified immediately.
+If it is determined that there are free-phase hydrocarbons in groundwater at the site, or it is likely that offsite migration of hydrocarbons is occurring or has occurred, the appropriate regulatory authority must be notified.